-Home buyers in Washington State sometimes consider down payments to be an obstacle to homeownership.
+Summary: Home buyers in Washington State sometimes consider down payments to be an obstacle to homeownership.
 The truth is, there are several low-down-payment mortgage options for Washington State buyers with limited funds, and this article covers some of the most popular strategies.

-But before we get to the financing options, let’s dispel a common misconception regarding down payments.
+Coming up with a sizable down payment can be a real challenge, especially when you consider how expensive homes are these days.
+Before we get to the financing options, let’s dispel a common misconception regarding down payments.

 A 20% Down Payment Isn’t Always Needed

 Some home buyers choose to make a down payment of 20% (or more) when buying a house with a mortgage loan.

 - Putting at least 20% down allows borrowers to avoid the extra cost of mortgage insurance, which is typically required when a loan accounts for more than 80% of the home’s market value.

 - A down payment of 20% or more also reduces the size of the monthly payments, because a larger amount is being paid up front.